-For the three months ended March 31, 2022 and 2021, we incurred a net loss; therefore, we did not include dilutive common equivalent shares in the computation of diluted net loss per share because the effect would have been anti-dilutive.
+For the three and six months ended June 30, 2022 and 2021, we incurred a net loss; therefore, we did not include dilutive common equivalent shares in the computation of diluted net loss per share because the effect would have been anti-dilutive.
 Common stock from the following would have had an anti-dilutive effect on net loss per share:

+- 0 percent convertible senior notes, or 0% Notes;

+- Note hedges related to the 0% Notes;

 - 0.125 percent convertible senior notes, or 0.125% Notes;

 - Note hedges related to the 0.125% Notes;

 - Dilutive stock options;

 - Unvested restricted stock units, or RSUs;

 - Unvested performance restricted stock units, or PRSUs; and

 - Employee Stock Purchase Plan, or ESPP.

-For the three months ended March 31, 2021, common stock from our 1 percent convertible senior notes, or 1% Notes, would also have had an anti-dilutive effect on net loss per share.
+For the three and six months ended June 30, 2021, common stock that we could have issued from our 1 percent convertible senior notes, or 1% Notes, would also have had an anti-dilutive effect on net loss per share.